thosgood/this-weeks-finds/markdown/51-100/week094.md

 Nielsen and Hughes realized that anti-screening is easier to understand using magnetism than electricity.
-In analogy to dielectrics, there are some materials that screen magnetic fields, and these are called "diamagnetic" - for example, one of the strongest diamagnets is bismuth.
-But in addition, there are materials that "anti-screen" magnetic fields - the magnetic field inside them is stronger than the externally applied magnetic field - and these are called "paramagnetic".
+In analogy to dielectrics, there are some materials that screen magnetic fields, and these are called "diamagnetic" --- for example, one of the strongest diamagnets is bismuth.
+But in addition, there are materials that "anti-screen" magnetic fields --- the magnetic field inside them is stronger than the externally applied magnetic field --- and these are called "paramagnetic".
 For example, aluminum is paramagnetic.
-People keep track of paramagnetism using a constant called the magnetic permeability, μ.
+People keep track of paramagnetism using a constant called the magnetic permeability, $\mu$.
 Just to confuse you, this works the opposite way from the dielectric constant.
-If you apply a magnetic field to some material, the magnetic field inside it is μ times as big as you'd expect if there were no magnetic effects going on.
+If you apply a magnetic field to some material, the magnetic field inside it is $\mu$ times as big as you'd expect if there were no magnetic effects going on.

 The nice thing is that there are lots of examples of paramagnetism and we can sort of understand it if we think about it.
 It turns out that paramagnetism in ordinary matter is due to the spin of the electrons in it.
-The electrons are like little magnets - they have a little "magnetic moment" pointing along the axis of their spin.
+The electrons are like little magnets --- they have a little "magnetic moment" pointing along the axis of their spin.
 Actually, purely by convention it points in the direction opposite their spin, since for some stupid reason Benjamin Franklin decided to decree that electrons were *negative*.
-But don't worry about this - it doesn't really matter.
+But don't worry about this --- it doesn't really matter.
 The point is that when you put electrons in a magnetic field, their spins like to line up in such a way that their magnetic field points the same way as the externally applied magnetic field, just